Process Improvement Methodologies: 9 Frameworks Compared

 Value Stream Mapping

-Value stream mapping is a core Lean technique used to visualize how work moves through a process from start to finish.
+Value stream mapping is a core Lean technique that visualizes how work moves through a process from start to finish.
 It maps every step involved in delivering a product or service, including information flow, production stages, waiting times, and inventory levels.

 3. Total Quality Management (TQM)

-✨ Real-world application: Ford Motor Company used TQM to improve quality control across its manufacturing plants, reducing defects and increasing customer satisfaction.
-The Ritz-Carlton Hotel Company applies TQM principles to maintain service excellence through continuous employee training and engagement.
+Real-world application: Ford Motor Company used TQM to improve quality control across manufacturing plants, reducing defects and increasing customer satisfaction.
+The Ritz-Carlton applies TQM through continuous employee training to maintain service excellence.

 4. Kaizen

-✨ Real-world application: Toyota integrates Kaizen through structured workshops (Kaizen events) where teams identify and resolve specific inefficiencies on the production line.
+Real-world application: Toyota integrates Kaizen through structured workshops where teams identify and resolve specific inefficiencies on the production line.
 Hospitals use the same approach to improve patient care workflows and reduce administrative waste.

 5. Business Process Reengineering (BPR)